esensi/model/readme.md

 This package includes the [`RelatingModelTrait`](https://github.com/esensi/model/blob/master/src/Traits/RelatingModelTrait.php) which implements the [`RelatingModelInterface`](https://github.com/esensi/model/blob/master/src/Contracts/RelatingModelInterface.php) on any `Eloquent` model that uses it.
 The `RelatingModelTrait` adds methods to `Eloquent` models for automatically resolving related models:

-- from simplified configs
+- from simplified configs using the `$relationships` property
-- as magic method calls
+- as magic method calls such as `Post::find($id)->comments()->all()`
-- as magic attribute calls
+- as magic attribute calls such as `Post::find($id)->author`

-Like all the traits it is self-contained and can be used individually.
-Using this trait does require a few changes to the actual model which makes this trait's use a bit unique and is better used on a base model like [Esensi\Model\Model](https://github.com/esensi/model/blob/master/src/Model.php).
-Special credit goes to [Phillip Brown](https://github.com/phillipbrown) and his [Philipbrown/Magniloquent Laravel package](https://github.com/philipbrown/magniloquent) which contained was the inspiration for this trait.
+Like all the traits, it is self-contained and can be used individually.
+Using this trait does require a few extra changes to the actual model which makes this trait's use a better fitted for a base model like [Esensi\Model\Model](https://github.com/esensi/model/blob/master/src/Model.php).
+Special credit goes to [Phillip Brown](https://github.com/phillipbrown) and his [Philipbrown/Magniloquent Laravel package](https://github.com/philipbrown/magniloquent) which inspired this trait.

 ### Using Simplified Relationships